quennell-tshabadira/quennell-tshabadira/README.md

 - CSC1016S - Java
 - INF2007F - SQL
 - STA2020S - Applied Statistics with R
-- CON3042S - Property Econometrics with EViews
+- CON3042S - Property Econometrics

-Standford University (current)

-- Artificial Intelligence Professional Program

 <!--
 **quennell-tshabadira/quennell-tshabadira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.